 The Transylvanian Trail Ride – Romania

 This tucked-away region of Romania is called Erdovidék or “Woodlands” and hasn’t changed much in the last two millennia!
-This ride takes you through a variety of wild hills and forest landscapes where European beers are still seen.
-The villages are quiet and agricultural, and farming methods still fall into the “low impact” category.
+This ride takes you along 180 Km of virtually unfenced land, through a variety of wild hills and forest landscapes where European beers are still seen.
+The villages are quiet and agricultural and farming methods still fall into the “low impact” category.
 Peaceful trails and welcoming farming folk make this ride a charming, yesteryear experience.

-Getting there: London to Bucharest, direct flight.
-Our host for this ride is Count Kalnoky who is the 25th direct descendant of a dynasty stretching back to the obscure middle ages!
+Getting there: London to Bucharest; direct flights are available.
+Our host for this ride is Count Kalnoky who is the 25th direct descendant of a dynasty stretching back to the obscure middle ages.
+Aim to arrive in Bucharest by lunchtime to allow time for the 3 hour drive to the farm.

 Terrain: Cross country: open parkland; mountain foothills; forest rides.
 Some stream crossings.
 No fences or wired boundaries, ideal for cross country riding.
 Around 5 to 6 hours are spent in the saddle daily.